Theodor-Lindberg/Advent-Of-Code/README.md

 I wrote all my solutions for 2018 in the same file (over writing them each day) because I didn't think I wanted to save them so I will try to recreate them.
 I will also do some of the previous years challenges.

-Note that these are solutions from trying to solve the puzzles as fast as possible so some poor decisions may have been made.
+Note that these are solutions from trying to solve the puzzles as fast as possible so some poor decisions may have been made or that the solutions does not directly output the answer but I found it anyway.
 Perhaps I rewrite some of the solutions in a different file.